marteinn/The-Big-Username-Blacklist-JS/README.md

 Want to contribute?
 Awesome.
 Just send a pull request.

-All code are in es6 format and places in `src`, to compile back to es5 type:
+All code are in es6 format and can be find in the `src` directory, to compile back to es5 type:

     npm run build

 ## License

-The-Big-Username-Blacklist-JS is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+The-Big-Username-Blacklist is released under the [MIT License](http://www.opensource.org/licenses/MIT).